Metrobus (Washington, D.C.): History of route numbers

-The current system of Metrobus route numbers traces its history to 1936, when the Capital Transit Company created route numbers for its network of streetcar and bus services.
+The former system of Metrobus route numbers traces its history to 1936, when the Capital Transit Company created route numbers for its network of streetcar and bus services.
 Streetcars were assigned two-number route numbers, and buses were assigned a letter and a number.
 In both cases, the first digit indicated the trunk line, and the second digit indicated the specific service.
 All streetcar lines were converted to buses in the 1960s, but the route numbers were retained.

-When WMATA was formed in 1973, it retained many of its predecessors' route numbers.
-Route numbers in Washington, D.C. were retained, and numbers in the rest of the metropolitan area were slightly modified to avoid conflicts.
-Since the system's inception, WMATA planners have inserted new routes into the system, attempting to follow the original numbering scheme where possible.
-The resulting system was described by Greater Greater Washington in a 2018 analysis as "a mixed bag, with many apparent rules, most of which are occasionally broken."
+Metrobus began service in 1973, combining the networks of four urban and suburban bus companies.
+WMATA kept most of its predecessors' route numbers, with minor changes to avoid conflicts.
+From the 1970s onward, WMATA planners attempted to follow the original numbering scheme when adding or changing routes.
+Transportation policy blog Greater Greater Washington criticized the numbering system in 2018, summarizing it as "The bus number depends on who operated it in 1973 and if it was a streetcar in 1936."

-The existing system of route names was replaced under the Better Bus Redesign Network, which was implemented on June 29, 2025.
+The former system of route numbers was replaced under the Better Bus Redesign Network, which was implemented on June 29, 2025.
 Route names in the Better Bus Redesign Network are made up of a region prefix and a route number, with a suffix for limited-stop services.
-For example, 16th Street Line local route S2 and limited-stop route S9 were renamed to D60 and D6X.
-The single Metroway (MW1) route was renamed to A1X, and the East Capitol Street–Cardozo Line route 96 was replaced by portions of new routes C51, C55, C57, D24, and D92.